sawall/siglican/README.md

   templates are incomplete.

 ## To Do
-1. Determine the best approach for merging Pelican and Sigal web themes.
-This will probably require putting Sigal theme information into the Pelican theme in order to facilitate loading Javascript and CSS in the html headers.
-2. Revise Sigal colorbox and galleria themes for easy inclusion into Pelican themes.
+1. Update galleria theme to work.
-3. Change settings names to something other than SIGAL_*
+2. Change settings names to something other than SIGAL_*
-4. Unit tests.
+3. Unit tests.
-5. Logging cleanup.
+4. Logging cleanup.
-6. General code and documentation cleanup.
+5. General code and documentation cleanup.